-Question Management response Who are the Authority's related parties?
-The Authority has a number of related parties in which there is a material impact to the financial statements via virtue of whether the Authority might have: • the potential either to be controlled or influenced by the party or • the potential to exert control or influence over the party (as defined by guidance in the Code).
-The Authority discloses its related parties under the following headings: 1.Central Government (Non Domestic Rates income) - central government has control influence over the Authority as the Authority needs to act in accordance with its statutory responsibilities.
+Question Management response What controls does the Authority have in place to identify, account for and disclose related party transactions and relationships?
+A number of arrangements are in place for identifying the nature of a related party and reported value including: • Maintenance of a Register of interests for Members, a register for pecuniary interests in contracts for Officers and Senior Managers requiring disclosure of related party transactions. • Annual return from senior managers/officers requiring confirmation that they have read and understood the declaration requirements and stating details of any known related party interests. • Annual return from Members stating details of any known related party interests. • Review of in-year income and expenditure transactions with known identified related parties from prior year or known history. • Review of related information with subsidiaries, companies and joint ventures, e.g. accounts. • Review of the accounts payable system and identification of amounts paid to assisted or voluntary organisations.
+2. What are the Authority's related parties, including changes from the prior period?
+The Authority has a number of related parties in which there is a material impact to the financial statements via virtue of whether the Authority might have: • potential either to be controlled or influenced by the party or • the potential to exert control or influence over the party (as defined by guidance in the Code).
+The Authority discloses its related parties under the following headings: 1.Central Government (Non-Domestic Rates income) - central government has control influence over the Authority as the Authority needs to act in accordance with its statutory responsibilities.
 2.West Midland Local Authorities (Council Tax income) - these parties are subject to common control by central government and thus might be empowered to transact on non-commercial terms.
 There are processes in place to identify related party transactions with Members and Officers - Certain Members and Officers may have controlling influence or related interests with other of the Authority's related party organisations, such that they may be in a position to significantly influence the policies of the Authority.
-In 2014/15 there were no such related parties identified.
-What are the controls in place to identify, account for, and disclose, related party transactions and relationships?
-A number of arrangements are in place for identifying the nature of a related party and reported value including: • Maintenance of a Register of interests for Members, a register for pecuniary interests in contracts for Officers and Senior Managers requiring disclosure of related party transactions. • Annual return from senior managers/officers requiring confirmation that they have read and understood the declaration requirements and stating details of any known related party interests. • Annual return from Members stating details of any known related party interests. • Review of in-year income and expenditure transactions with known identified related parties from prior year or known history. • Review of related information with subsidiaries, companies and joint ventures, e.g. accounts. • Review of the accounts payable system and identification of amounts paid to assisted or voluntary organisations.
+In 2018/19 there were no such related parties identified.